Observation of coherent oscillations in association of dimers from a thermal gas of ultracold atoms

 In the experiment the modulation frequency is fixed and we scan the magnetic field bias to find the resonance response in dimer association.
 Recasting Eq.~(\ref{eq:Eshift}) in this language we get:

 For each value of $b_0$ we scan the magnetic field bias and measure the number of remaining atoms in the trap after a short waiting time during which the molecules decay from the trap due to inelastic collisions (see Fig.~\ref{fig:resShift} (inset)).
-The pulse duration is varied from $150\mu$s to $500\mu$s to keep the signal contrast roughly constant and $\sim 50\%$.
+The pulse duration is varied from $150\mu$s to $500\mu$s to keep the loss contrast ($(N_{\rm bg}-N_{\rm min})/N_{\rm bg}$, where $N_{\rm bg,min}$ is the background and the minimal number of atoms) roughly constant and $\sim 40\%$.
 The resulting loss resonance is fitted with a Gaussian profile and the center value $B_{\text{obs}}$ is extracted.
 In Fig.~\ref{fig:resShift} $B_{\text{obs}}$ is shown as a function of $b_0$ revealing that a maximal shift of $B_{\text{obs}}-B_\textrm{bare}=466$~mG can be readily obtained with a modulation amplitude as large as $b_0=2.3$~G at the position of atoms~\cite{supMat}.
-This corresponds to an energy shift of $\Delta_E\approx h\times260$~kHz which surpasses the thermal energy by almost an order of magnitude and satisfies the condition to observe St\"uckelberg oscillations.
-Note that having this large a margin is essential for the success of the experimental demonstration as will be clarified below.
+This corresponds to an energy shift of $\Delta_E\approx h\times260$~kHz which surpasses the thermal energy by almost one order of magnitude and satisfies the condition to observe St\"uckelberg oscillations.
+Note that having this large energy margin is essential for the success of the experimental demonstration as will be clarified below.

 Consider next the main experimental protocol used for the observation of the St\"uckelberg oscillations.
 The modulation coils are part of a resonant RLC circuit to maximize the available modulation amplitude.
 This results into a time-dependent magnetic field of the following form: